IEA International Computer and Information Literacy Study (ICILS)

 - National Context Survey

-A second cycle of the study is currently being organised for a Main Survey in 2018.
-A prospective timeline is shown below.
+A second cycle of the study is currently being conducted with a Main Survey in 2018.
+A broad timeline is shown below.
 For further information, please see this brochure.
+For information about the Computational Thinking component of the study for ICILS 2018, please see this leaflet.